eosmedspa/eosmedspa.github.io/mdbook/src/how-to/no-voucher/no-voucher.md

-# How to check somebody out who has a paid-for package but no vouchers on file

 1. Navigate to client's appointment
 2. Go to the checkout panel
 3. Complete their "basket" (make sure all the products and services for the transaction are on the ticket)